We want to remind everyone of the dangers of electric shock drowning.

-Electric shock drowning (ESD), a topic we’ve covered before on this blog, occurs when there is an electrical current in water that immobilizes a person, causing him or her to drown.
+Electric shock drowning (ESD) occurs when there is an electrical current in water that immobilizes a person, causing him or her to drown.
 Those around the victim may attempt to rescue him by jumping in the water, but they end up getting shocked by the same electrical current.
-Not only is the rescuer unable to help the first victim, but in many cases, ends up needing to be rescued as well.
+Not only is the rescuer unable to help the first victim, but, in many cases, ends up needing to be rescued as well.

 Electrical Installation and Maintenance Requirements at Docks and Marinas